 There are many fantastic places to ride already in Christchurch and that will only get better as the rebuild continues, especially with the new Major Cycleway Routes.

-- Christchurch City Council have a new cycle map and guide available at libraries, service centres and bike shops.
-You can also download a PDF copy.
+- Christchurch City Council have a new online cycle map; you can also download a PDF copy.
+A printed map and guide is available at libraries, service centres and bike shops.

 - Google Maps now features cycle routes; the Christchurch information is constantly being updated by other users.